Glasgow Moving Demand Trends: When Moves Take Longer

 End of MonthTenancy key-release schedules cluster starts; any early delay ripples through the day, while lift bookings and concierge slots are harder to secure.

-Summer / Student AreasTurnover near campuses spikes; short streets face multiple vans, creating double-parking, narrower passing gaps, and longer carry from legal bays.
+Summer / Student AreasTurnover near campuses spikes; short streets face multiple vans, creating double-parking, narrower passing gaps and longer carries from legal bays.

 Midweek (Non-peak)Broader start-time availability and easier access to loading bays; more options to adjust routes around incidents and manage overruns.